mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/02-typing.md

 It acts as a _description_ of the structure of users: every value with a type that conforms to `user` should have an integer `id` field and a string `username` field.

 However, this description wouldn't be too useful if there wasn't a way to actually create values conforming to the types we define.
-That's why the Mondrian framework also exposes many utility methods and types to brdige the gap between Typescript's and Mondrian's type systems.
+That's why the Mondrian framework also exposes many utility methods and types to bridge the gap between Typescript's and Mondrian's type systems.

 ## Type inference